Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Why Does the Dog Penis Come Out?

-No, not like that, at least in a non-breeding context.
-As veterinarian Dr. Eric Barchas explains in his article Why Do Dogs Keep Showing Us Their “Lipsticks”?, arousal is a general term for anything that excites a dog.
-Arousal can be something as simple as your boy dog getting excited about a training session.
+When your dog is aroused, his penis becomes erect, but it doesn’t always occur because he’s sexually excited.
+As veterinarian Dr. Eric Barchas explains in his article Why Do Dogs Keep Showing Us Their “Lipsticks,” arousal is a general term for anything that excites a dog.
+His arousal can be as simple as getting excited about a training session.

 A dog penis, aka a dog lipstick or a dog red rocket, can come out for a few different reasons.